 Figure 5.
-Collective performance in presence of competitors.
-Light grey bars represent plants without cadmium or competitor, white bars represent presence of competitors on the plants.
-Error bars represent replicate standard error between replicates.
-Both types of plants contained no cadmium.
+Collective performance in the presence of competitors.
+Given are the number of daughters per female on the plant with competitors (treatments 4 and 5) and on a plant with no cadmium of the treatments with no competitors but with the same proportion of plants with cadmium as in these treatments (i.e., no plant with cadmium: treatment 1 vs 5 – in this case the plant was randomly selected; 50% of plants with cadmium: treatment 3 vs 4).
+Light grey bars represent plants without cadmium and white stripes represent the presence of competitors on the plants.
+Error bars represent standard error among replicates (N= 19). *** indicate significant differences and n.s. non-significant differences.

 Discussion

-Our study shows that T. urticae females do not avoid tomato leaves with cadmium when they are given the choice individually, although feeding on these leaves entails a reduction in their performance.
+Our study shows that T. urticae females do not significantly avoid tomato leaves with cadmium when they are given the choice individually, although feeding on these leaves entails a reduction in their performance.
 In contrast, when in group, facing the choice between cadmium and cadmium-free plants, females moved more often to plants without cadmium.
 They also showed a non-even distribution, even when all plants were uninfested and uncontaminated, suggesting aggregation behaviour.
 Moreover, the frequency of cadmium-free plants had no effect on spider-mite avoidance.
 Finally, when all plants were cadmium-free, spider mites did not discriminate between plants with or without competitors, but they avoided plants with cadmium when the alternative was moving to a uncontaminated plant with competitors.